alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-03-day-84-ripped-vertex-column.md

 type: "post"
 ---

-Just a small experiment with “Rip Vertices” from Blender.
+Just a small experiment with "Rip Vertices" from Blender.